A story by Edinburgh Leisure

 How Edinburgh Leisure has benefitted from the funding

-Covid-19 placed a huge financial strain on Edinburgh Leisure.
-Due to the financial challenges we have faced, projects like Activ8 would be at risk of closure without external funding.
+Covid-19 and, more recently, the energy crisis have both placed a huge financial strain on Edinburgh Leisure.
+Due to the financial challenges we have faced, activities like our ASN multi-sports sessions would be at risk of closure without external funding.
 Better Breaks funding has enabled us to continue an important service for families with disabled children who need our support more than ever.
-Delivery of Activ8 during year one of Better Breaks funding, from April 2020 – July 2021, was disrupted by Covid-19.
-Restrictions meant that we were only able to deliver a scaled down version of the project for 14 weeks in the first year, split into 5 weeks from November 2020 and 9 weeks from May 2021.
-Having a second year of funding has enabled us to build on what we started in the first year and deliver a regular service that makes a meaningful difference to local families’ lives.
+Delivery of ASN multi-sports sessions during our first two years of Better Breaks funding were heavily disrupted by the Covid-19 restrictions.
+Having a third year of funding has enabled us to build on what we started and deliver a more consistent service that makes a meaningful difference to local families’ lives.
+Funding has also enabled staff to undertake a range of training courses.
+This has helped them to gain qualifications, develop their own skills and knowledge, and improve the range and quality of activities delivered, which has improved the overall experience for the children and young people who participate in sessions.

 20 disabled children and young people will have had the opportunity to have fun whilst getting active.

-21 children and young people took part in Activ8 sessions over the course of the year.
-They enjoyed the opportunity to try a range of activities, including swimming, new age Curling, soft archery, uni hoc, athletics, dodgeball, badminton, games with parachute, boccia, mini golf, bouncy castle, trampolining and adapted ball sports.
-Swimming was the most popular activity with both the primary and secondary aged children and young people, so the return to the longer sessions with time in the swimming pool was welcomed by all the families in October.
+20 children and young people took part in Activ8 sessions over the course of the year.
+They enjoyed the opportunity to try a range of activities, including swimming, new age kurling, soft archery, uni hoc, athletics, dodgeball, badminton, games with parachute, boccia, mini golf, bouncy castle, trampolining and adapted ball sports.

 Additional project outcome